speakeasy-api/openapi-directory/SDKs/googleapis.com/retail/v2beta/go/README.md

     if res.GoogleCloudRetailV2betaAttributesConfig != nil {
         // handle response
     }
+}
 ```
 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

-### projects
+### Projects

 * `RetailProjectsLocationsCatalogsAttributesConfigAddCatalogAttribute` - Adds the specified CatalogAttribute to the AttributesConfig.
 If the CatalogAttribute to add already exists, an ALREADY_EXISTS error is returned.
 * `RetailProjectsLocationsCatalogsAttributesConfigBatchRemoveCatalogAttributes` - Removes all specified CatalogAttributes from the AttributesConfig.
 * `RetailProjectsLocationsCatalogsAttributesConfigRemoveCatalogAttribute` - Removes the specified CatalogAttribute from the AttributesConfig.
 If the CatalogAttribute to remove does not exist, a NOT_FOUND error is returned.
 * `RetailProjectsLocationsCatalogsAttributesConfigReplaceCatalogAttribute` - Replaces the specified CatalogAttribute in the AttributesConfig by updating the catalog attribute with the same CatalogAttribute.key.
 If the CatalogAttribute to replace does not exist, a NOT_FOUND error is returned.
 * `RetailProjectsLocationsCatalogsBranchesProductsAddFulfillmentPlaces` - Incrementally adds place IDs to Product.fulfillment_info.place_ids.
 This process is asynchronous and does not require the Product to exist before updating fulfillment information.
 If the request is valid, the update will be enqueued and processed downstream.
 As a consequence, when a response is returned, the added place IDs are not immediately manifested in the Product queried by ProductService.GetProduct or ProductService.ListProducts.
 The returned Operations will be obsolete after 1 day, and GetOperation API will return NOT_FOUND afterwards.
 If conflicting updates are issued, the Operations associated with the stale updates will not be marked as done until being obsolete.
-This feature is only available for users who have Retail Search enabled.
-Enable Retail Search on Cloud Console before using this feature.
 * `RetailProjectsLocationsCatalogsBranchesProductsAddLocalInventories` - Updates local inventory information for a Product at a list of places, while respecting the last update timestamps of each inventory field.
 This process is asynchronous and does not require the Product to exist before updating inventory information.
 If the request is valid, the update will be enqueued and processed downstream.
 As a consequence, when a response is returned, updates are not immediately manifested in the Product queried by ProductService.GetProduct or ProductService.ListProducts.
 Local inventory information can only be modified using this method.
 ProductService.CreateProduct and ProductService.UpdateProduct has no effect on local inventories.
 The returned Operations will be obsolete after 1 day, and GetOperation API will return NOT_FOUND afterwards.
 If conflicting updates are issued, the Operations associated with the stale updates will not be marked as done until being obsolete.
-This feature is only available for users who have Retail Search enabled.
-Enable Retail Search on Cloud Console before using this feature.
 * `RetailProjectsLocationsCatalogsBranchesProductsCreate` - Creates a Product.
 * `RetailProjectsLocationsCatalogsBranchesProductsImport` - Bulk import of multiple Products.
 Request processing may be synchronous.
 Non-existing items are created.
 Note that it is possible for a subset of the Products to be successfully updated.
 * `RetailProjectsLocationsCatalogsBranchesProductsList` - Gets a list of Products.
 * `RetailProjectsLocationsCatalogsBranchesProductsRemoveFulfillmentPlaces` - Incrementally removes place IDs from a Product.fulfillment_info.place_ids.
 This process is asynchronous and does not require the Product to exist before updating fulfillment information.
 If the request is valid, the update will be enqueued and processed downstream.
 As a consequence, when a response is returned, the removed place IDs are not immediately manifested in the Product queried by ProductService.GetProduct or ProductService.ListProducts.
 The returned Operations will be obsolete after 1 day, and GetOperation API will return NOT_FOUND afterwards.
 If conflicting updates are issued, the Operations associated with the stale updates will not be marked as done until being obsolete.
-This feature is only available for users who have Retail Search enabled.
-Enable Retail Search on Cloud Console before using this feature.
 * `RetailProjectsLocationsCatalogsBranchesProductsRemoveLocalInventories` - Remove local inventory information for a Product at a list of places at a removal timestamp.
 This process is asynchronous.
 If the request is valid, the removal will be enqueued and processed downstream.
 As a consequence, when a response is returned, removals are not immediately manifested in the Product queried by ProductService.GetProduct or ProductService.ListProducts.
 Local inventory information can only be removed using this method.
 ProductService.CreateProduct and ProductService.UpdateProduct has no effect on local inventories.
 The returned Operations will be obsolete after 1 day, and GetOperation API will return NOT_FOUND afterwards.
 If conflicting updates are issued, the Operations associated with the stale updates will not be marked as done until being obsolete.
-This feature is only available for users who have Retail Search enabled.
-Enable Retail Search on Cloud Console before using this feature.
 * `RetailProjectsLocationsCatalogsBranchesProductsSetInventory` - Updates inventory information for a Product while respecting the last update timestamps of each inventory field.
 This process is asynchronous and does not require the Product to exist before updating fulfillment information.
 If the request is valid, the update is enqueued and processed downstream.
 As a consequence, when a response is returned, updates are not immediately manifested in the Product queried by ProductService.GetProduct or ProductService.ListProducts.
 When inventory is updated with ProductService.CreateProduct and ProductService.UpdateProduct, the specified inventory field value(s) overwrite any existing value(s) while ignoring the last update time for this field.
 Furthermore, the last update times for the specified inventory fields are overwritten by the times of the ProductService.CreateProduct or ProductService.UpdateProduct request.
 If no inventory fields are set in CreateProductRequest.product, then any pre-existing inventory information for this product is used.
 If no inventory fields are set in SetInventoryRequest.set_mask, then any existing inventory information is preserved.
 Pre-existing inventory information can only be updated with ProductService.SetInventory, ProductService.AddFulfillmentPlaces, and ProductService.RemoveFulfillmentPlaces.
 The returned Operations is obsolete after one day, and the GetOperation API returns `NOT_FOUND` afterwards.
 If conflicting updates are issued, the Operations associated with the stale updates are not marked as done until they are obsolete.
-This feature is only available for users who have Retail Search enabled.
-Enable Retail Search on Cloud Console before using this feature.
 * `RetailProjectsLocationsCatalogsCompleteQuery` - Completes the specified prefix with keyword suggestions.
 This feature is only available for users who have Retail Search enabled.
 Enable Retail Search on Cloud Console before using this feature.
 * `RetailProjectsLocationsCatalogsCompletionDataImport` - Bulk import of processed completion dataset.
 Request processing is asynchronous.
 Partial updating is not supported.
 The operation is successfully finished only after the imported suggestions are indexed successfully and ready for serving.
 The process takes hours.
 This feature is only available for users who have Retail Search enabled.
 Enable Retail Search on Cloud Console before using this feature.
 * `RetailProjectsLocationsCatalogsControlsCreate` - Creates a Control.
 If the Control to create already exists, an ALREADY_EXISTS error is returned.